cyscale/cyscale.com/src/pages/careers/backend-developer.md

 ---
 templateKey: career-page
 title: Golang Developer (also remote, mid/senior)
+disabled: false
 location: Romania
-workType: hybrid
-employmentType: full-time
-experience: mid/senior
-skills: Go (Programming Language), Amazon Web Services (AWS), GraphQL, Google Cloud Platform (GCP), Microsoft Azure, Security, Cloud Security, Cloud-Native Architecture, Cryptography.
-disabled: false
+date: null
 permalink: backend-developer
-date: 2020-27-11T11:00:00.000Z
 description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
 We are looking for an experienced backend developer.
+skills: Go (Programming Language), Amazon Web Services (AWS), GraphQL, Google Cloud Platform (GCP), Microsoft Azure, Security, Cloud Security, Cloud-Native Architecture, Cryptography.
+experience: mid/senior
+workType: hybrid
+employmentType: full-time
 ---

 # Job description

-You will build new features such as the graph visualization for new integrations such as Kubernetes and Github, change/fix existing features such as improving the policy editor, take part in product discussions, and even meetings with potential customers and investors (if it's something you would like to do, of course).
+You will build new features such as the integration with Kubernetes, Github, Okta, etc., change/fix existing ones such as switching to a different messaging broker for inter-service communication, taking part in product discussions, and even meeting with potential customers and partners (if it's something you would like to do, of course).

 ## Benefits